Konamiman/Z280TechnicalManual/5-Instruction_Set.md

 <span>*</span> Restricted to an addressing register (HL, IX, or IY)<br/>
 R ...
 BX = Addressing Modes Available

+<a id="table-5-3-16-bit-load-and-exchange-group-instructions"></a>
 _Table 5-3.
 16-Bit Load and Exchange Group Instructions_

 ### 5.4.3 Block Transfer and Search Group

-This group of instructions (Table 5-4) supports block transfer and string search functions.
+This group of instructions ([Table 5-4](#table-5-4-block-transfer-and-search-group)) supports block transfer and string search functions.
 Using these instructions, a block of up to 65,536 bytes can be moved in memory, or a byte string can be searched until a given value is found.
 All the operations can proceed through the data in either direction.
 Furthermore, the operations can be repeated automatically while decrementing a length counter until it reaches zero, or they can operate on one storage unit per execution with the length counter decremented by one and the source and destination pointer registers properly adjusted.
 The latter form is useful for implementing more complex operations in software by adding other instructions within a loop containing the block instructions.

 Various Z280 MPU registers are dedicated to specific functions for these instructions: the BC register for a counter, the DE and HL registers for memory pointers, and the accumulator for holding the byte value being sought.
 The repetitive forms of these instructions are interruptible; this is essential since the repetition count can be as high as 65,536.
 The instruction can be interrupted after any iteration, in which case the address of the instruction itself, rather than the next one, is saved on the system stack; the contents of the operand pointer registers, as well as the repetition counter, are such that the instruction can simply be reissued after returning from the interrupt without any visible difference in the instruction execution.